Jan's Working with Windows:

 - folder tree

-- A graphical display of the relationship of the folders and drives on a computer.
+- A graphical display of the relationship of the folders and drives on a computer with collapsible sections.

 - A set of characters with a similar look for creating documents.